MIERUNE/qgis-mojxml-plugin/README.md

 GPL v2

-This plugin uses [MIERUNE/mojxml-py](https://github.com/MIERUNE/mojxml-py), which is licensed under the MIT License.
+This plugin contains [MIERUNE/mojxml-py](https://github.com/MIERUNE/mojxml-py), which is licensed under the MIT License.